Discover

 Following the announcement made by U.S. government to resume the use and storage of anti-personnel mines, Handicap International...

-Following the announcement made by U.S. government to resume the use and storage of anti-personnel mines, Handicap International organized an awareness campaign under Broken Chair to call on the Ottawa Treaty States to use all their influence to get the United States to reverse this outrageous decision.
+Following the announcement made by U.S. government to resume the use and storage of anti-personnel mines, Handicap International organized an awareness campaign under Broken Chair to call on the signatory states of the Ottawa Treaty to use all their influence to get the United States to reverse this outrageous decision.

 Access